silverwakaba/archivddocs/docs/billing/faq.md

 ![How do I Upgrade to a Paid User Step Seven](/img/docs/billing/faq/08.webp)

-Since Gaga uses SPA technology, please hard reload the page to enjoy the premium service you just purchased.
+Since ArchivD uses SPA technology, please hard reload the page to enjoy the premium service you just purchased.

 ## How do I cancel payment?